barcvk4ba/barcvk4ba.github.io/_pages/about.md

 Current membership fees are $35.00 per year due by 1st July every year and encourage to pay before 30 September.
 Membership renewals after this date incurs a $5.00 late charge making a total fee of $40.00

+Remember this is your hobby get active and turn your radio on